berkinduz/talent-subjects/design-patterns-in-js/README.md

 - Proxy Pattern : With a Proxy object, we get more control over the interactions with certain objects.
 A proxy object can determine the behavior whenever we're interacting with the object, for example when we're getting a value, or setting a value.

 - Observer Pattern : Observer is a behavioral design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.

+- Singleton Pattern: Singletons are classes which can be instantiated once, and can be accessed globally.
+This single instance can be shared throughout our application, which makes Singletons great for managing global state in an application.

+- Prototype Pattern: